 Saturday: 8:00 am - 2:00 pm

 Shuttles are provided primarily for those who may have difficulty walking distances.
 Shuttle stops will be available at the following locations:

 Shuttles will have set routes.
 On Saturday, they will primarily shuttle guests to and from Kaplan Arena to the stops above.
 On Sunday, carts will run set loops across campus to assist guests from the stops above.

 Vehicle Access Pass (Saturday's main ceremony only)

-In order to access the limited mobility entrance at either Zable Stadium or Kaplan Arena, guests with limited mobility and/or wheelchair tickets may request a Vehicle Access Pass.
+In order to access the limited mobility entrance at either Zable Stadium or Kaplan Arena, guests with limited mobility may request a Vehicle Access Pass.
 We recommend guests with limited mobility or other accessibility needs arrive by 7:45 a.m.

-In the event of rain, after 7:45 a.m., guests with a Vehicle Access Pass should approach Kaplan arena from the Jamestown Road side of campus (via Ukrop Way).
-If approaching from Richmond Rd., guests will be delayed due to the student "Walk Across Campus" crossing Ukrop Way in front of Kaplan Arena.
+If the rain plan is called: event will move to Kaplan Arena.
+Vehicle Access Pass holders should use Jamestown Road to Ukrop Way for their approach to Kaplan arena.
+If you approach from Richmond Rd. you will be delayed by the student "Walk Across Campus" crossing in front of Kaplan Arena.